erikgrinaker/toydb/docs/architecture.md

 Additionally, it has a `commit` method which persists the changes and makes them visible to other transactions, and a `rollback` method which discards them.

-When a transaction begins, it fetches the next available transaction ID from `Key::TxnNext` and increments it, then records itself as an active transaction via `Key::TxnActive(id)`.
-It also takes a `Snapshot`, containing the IDs of all other active transactions as of the transaction start, and saves it as `Key::TxnSnapshot(id)`.
+When a transaction begins, it fetches the next available version from `Key::NextVersion` and increments it, then records itself as an active transaction via `Key::TxnActive(version)`.
+It also takes a snapshot of the active set, containing the versions of all other active transactions as of the transaction start, and saves it as `Key::TxnActiveSnapshot(id)`.

-Key/value pairs are saved as `Key::Record(key, version)`, where `key` is the user-provided key and `version` is the transaction ID which created the record.
+Key/value pairs are saved as `Key::Version(key, version)`, where `key` is the user-provided key and `version` is the transaction's version.
 The visibility of key/value pairs for a transaction is given as follows:

-* For a given user key, do a reverse scan of `Key::Record(key, version)` starting at the current transaction's ID.
+* For a given user key, do a reverse scan of `Key::Version(key, version)` starting at the current transaction's version.

-* Skip any records whose version is in the list of active transaction IDs in the `Snapshot`.
+* Skip any records whose version is in the transaction's snapshot of the active set.

 * Return the first matching record, if any.
 This record may be either a `Some(value)` or a `None` if the key was deleted.

-When writing a key/value pair, the transaction first checks for any conflicts by scanning for a `Key::Record(key, version)` which is not visible to it.
+When writing a key/value pair, the transaction first checks for any conflicts by scanning for a `Key::Version(key, version)` which is not visible to it.
 If one is found, a serialization error is returned and the client must retry the transaction.
-Otherwise, the transaction writes the new record and keeps track of the change as `Key::Update(id, key)` in case it must roll back later.
+Otherwise, the transaction writes the new record and keeps track of the change as `Key::TxnWrite(version, key)` in case it must roll back.

 When the transaction commits, it simply deletes its `Txn::Active(id)` record, thus making its changes visible to any subsequent transactions.
-If the transaction instead rolls back, it iterates over all `Key::Update(id, key)` entries and removes the written key/value records before removing its `Txn::Active(id)` entry.
+If the transaction instead rolls back, it iterates over all `Key::TxnWrite(id, key)` entries and removes the written key/value records before removing its `Txn::Active(id)` entry.

 This simple scheme is sufficient to provide ACID transaction guarantees with snapshot isolation: